A Reason to Act, It’s the little things that drive action!

 People go through a whole range of conscious and (more importantly) sub-conscious processes when they are researching or shopping for something online.
 Your job as a content writer is to help them through those processes, and blocks, so they feel informed, comfortable – satisfied – enough to buy.

-If someone doesn’t buy from you online, it’s pretty much for three reasons which we talk about in our $4 per week Ultimate Digital Marketing Traffic & Conversion Course and in our book Copywriting Essentials For Content Marketing which you can get for FREE when you join our newsletter (see below).
+If someone doesn’t buy from you online, it’s pretty much for three reasons which I talk about in Copywriting Essentials For Content Marketing.